AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-09.md

 }
 ```

+> Remember that you will need to use the Chirp model, and later the Vote model... so make sure you add the required lines to the `LikeDislike.php` file.

 ### Saving Like/Dislike

 So, at the moment we can click the like/dislike, but nothing will happen.
 In fact, we will get